Huskerpeton: Lower Jaw

 The dentary is long and thin, and as it nears the symphysis, it narrows.
 It appears to have space for 18 teeth.
 The tooth row is interrupted posteriorly by a tall coronoid eminence that is made up of the dentary and posterior coronoid.
-The posteriod coronoid does not have any teeth and has a high prominence that contacts the coronoid eminence of the dentary.
+The posterior coronoid does not have any teeth and has a high prominence that contacts the coronoid eminence of the dentary.
 The anterior coronoid spans the length of the dentary ramus and has a small row of five to six teeth.
 The angular is triangular and articulates with the quadrate.
 It does not have a retroarticular process.

 Dentition

-Like all recumbirostrans, the upper dental is posteriorly amd medially inclined.
+Like all recumbirostrans, the upper dental is posteriorly and medially inclined.
 It has simple, rounded, smooth-surfaced, unicuspid marginal teeth.
 The premaxilla has space for up to five teeth.
 The 16-18 teeth of the premaxilla are subequal in size, with the slightly larger teeth sitting anteriorly.
 The teeth decrease slightly in size, and then the tooth row ends just past the midpoint of the orbit.